UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/working_with_alignments.md

 Typically, we work with BAM files as these provide gains in storage space & analytic speed.
 The tools we use to inspect these files are provided in the package samtools, which has been installed on your VM.

-The reads from the previous dataset which mapped to *chrI* of *C. elegans* are in the folder `~/WGS/trimmedData/fastq`
+The reads from the previous dataset which mapped to *chrI* of *C. elegans* are in the folder `~/WGS/02_trimmedData/fastq`

 ```
-cd ~/WGS/trimmedData/fastq
+cd ~/WGS/02_trimmedData/fastq
 ls
 ```

 ## Conversion to BAM format

 The BAM format is much more convenient computationally, so we have converted our alignments into BAM format using `samtools view` during the alignment process.
-SAM files are plain text, whilst BAM files are compressed and much easier for the computer to read/write.
+SAM files are *plain text*, whilst BAM files are *compressed* and much easier for the computer to read/write.
 As BAM files are in binary format they will look like gibberish if we try to read them directly.
 Instead we can inspect them by using `samtools view` as in the line above.